 - Add two sticks (which is 8oz, or 1 cup) of butter to the mason jar and let it melt.
 In this recipe we’ll use two sticks, but you can vary that amount based on how much you need and how much trim you are cooking with.

 - Add marijuana trimmings.
+Use two sticks of butter for each ounce of trimmings.
 Make sure the trim is cut into small pieces, especially if you’re using popcorn buds.